thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - choose the **operating system** type: _Linux_
 - choose the **version**: _Ubuntu 64-bit_
 - Choose the amount of RAM you want to allocate to the VM (while running only)
-	- More is better but you must leave some RAM for the host operating system (Windows or Mac).
-If your computer has 8GB total I suggest no more than 6GB for for the virtual machine.
+	- If your computer has 8GB total I suggest no more than 6GB for for the virtual machine.
 If your host machine has 16GB, then 10Gb is reccomended for the VM.
+- choose **create a virtual hard drive now**
 - click **create**

 #### Define Virtual Hard Drive Parmeters

  <img src="images/Capture13.png" alt="drawing" width="500"/> <img src="images/Capture14.png" alt="drawing" width="500"/>

-- choose **create a virtual hard drive now**
-- click **create**
-- choose the virtual hard drive type, _VDI_ is the recommended type.
-- click **next**
+- choose Hard disk file type: _VDI(Virtual Disc Image)_.
-- choose **Fixed Size** virtual hard drive.
+- choose Storrage on physical hard disk: **Fixed Size** virtual hard drive.
-- click **next**
 - choose the size of your virtual hard drive
-- to virtualize Ubuntu and install ROS it is recommended to make a 25 GB VDI if you have space
+- select 25 GB VDI size if available, 20Gb to 15Gb may work
+	- Ubuntu 20.04 minimal: 9Gb
-- click **create**
+	- ROS-Desktop-Full: 3Gb

 #### Complete Virtual Machine and Hard Drive Setup
 <img src="images/Capture16.png" alt="drawing" width="500"/>